UWPCE-PythonCert/PythonCertDevel/_sources/modules/Comprehensions.rst.txt

 Generator Expressions
 ---------------------

 There is yet another type of comprehension: generator comprehensions, technically known as "generator expressions".
-They are very much like a list comprehension, except that they evaluate to an lazy-evaluated "iterable", rather than a list.
+They are very much like a list comprehension, except that they evaluate to a lazy-evaluated "iterable", rather than a list.
 That is, they *generate* the items on the fly.

 This is useful, because we often create a comprehension simply to loop over it right away: